-In addition, staff reviews and revises descriptions of activities to be conducted through the ongoing programs conducted as part of the 3C planning process.
+In addition, MPO staff reviews and revises descriptions of activities to be conducted through the ongoing programs conducted as part of the 3C planning process.
 If there are changes to the budget of any program as a result of revisions to the planned activities, these are proposed.
 This annual project and program review and budget development process defines the amount of 3C funding (from federal grants that support the 3C process) that is available for new projects in the UPWP.
-After accounting for 3C-funded continuing and ongoing programs, the remaining funding is available for new projects.

-Figure 1-2: Planning Process
+Figure 1-3: Planning Process -